 “Avoid the 3 Primary Reasons Injured Workers’ Hire Attorneys”

 In some instances, and employee may have job duties that occur in varying locations.
 Examples of this include a custodian who manages several properties or a nurse who travels to different hospitals or clinics in the course of a normal workday.

-Courts generally have found injuries compensable when they occur while the employee is traveling between multiple work locations.
+Courts generally have found injuries compensable when they occur while the employee travels between multiple work locations.
 The rationale follows the central tenants of a valid claim—whether the injury in question arose out of and was in the course of their employment.
 On the other hand, various gray areas arise when that employee is injured, but conducting actions that are purely personal.

 Exceptions for “Special Errands”

 In many instances, there is a deviation from an employee’s work activities.
 When an injury occurs while performing that deviation, questions arise concerning compensability.
 Each jurisdiction defines what constitutes a “special errand” as found either in statute, rule, or supporting case law.
 In one example, a court defined it as an instance where an employee was performing a “special mission,” either for or at the request of their employer, while they were in the course of employment.